exercism/v3-launch/migration/build-analyzer-and-representer.md

 If you want to build both, our recommendation is to start building the representer first for the following reasons:

 - Representers are usually (far) easier to implement
-- Representers can have a far bigger impact on the mentoring load than analyzers
+- Representers can have a far bigger impact on the mentoring load than analyzers by empowering mentors
 - Representers apply to _all_ exercises, whereas analyzers usually target specific exercises or a subset

 ## Tracking